isaacs/rimraf/README.md

   linear backoff.
 Default `100`.
 - `signal` Pass in an AbortSignal to cancel the directory removal.
-This is useful when removing large folder structures, if you'd like to limit the amount of time spent.
+This is useful when removing large folder structures, if you'd like to limit the time spent.

   Using a `signal` option prevents the use of Node's built-in `fs.rm` because that implementation does not support abort